Professor James TaylorProfessor of Control Engineering

 Professor Taylor is Principle investigator for six projects funded by the Nuclear Decommissioning Authority, the National Nuclear Laboratory or Sellafield Ltd, including Autonomous mobile robotic systems for remote handling and nuclear decommissioning.
 He is Co-investigator and the Lead at Lancaster University for EPSRC projects EP/M015637/1 Adaptive (Medical) Treatment and Robust Control and EP/R02572X/1 National Centre for Nuclear Robotics.
 He is Co-investigator for EP/N017749/1 Technology development to evaluate dose rate distribution in PCV and to search for fuel debris submerged in water and BB/M004260/1 Developing an automated microphenotyping platform to unlock the potential of chemical biology in plants.
 Earlier in his career, he was Principle investigator for GR/R94442/01 Control of nonlinear systems identified using scheduled, adaptive and state dependent parameter models.

 He is the author of over 150 peer reviewed Journal and International Conference articles.
 His co-authored book on True Digital Control: Statistical Modelling and Non-Minimal State Space Design was published by Wiley in 2013.
-He has supervised 14 PhD students to completion since 2003.
+As lead-supervisor, he has helped nine PhD students to successful completion since 2006.
+His research group presently includes fifteen co-supervised PhD students and post-doctoral researchers.
 He is a Fellow of the Institution of Engineering and Technology and currently Chairs the IET Control & Automation Technical & Professional Network.
 He regularly sits on IET and Engineering Accreditation Board panels as an academic program accreditor.
 He also sits on the Editorial Boards for two Elsevier Journals, Environmental Modelling & Software and Progress in Nuclear Energy.
 He is an elected member of the UK Automatic Control Council Executive Committee; and is a member of four International Federation of Automatic Control (IFAC) Technical Committees.

 He develops the CAPTAIN Toolbox for system identification, time series analysis, forecasting and control.
 The other primary authors of this MATLAB toolbox are Emeritus Professor Peter Young and Dr Wlodek Tych.
 The toolbox has received over three hundred citations in the literature, reflecting its use in disciplines as diverse as hydrological modelling, electricity demand forecasting and the study of infectious diseases.